Search

 I went to one of Sydney’s rare uniform-free schools and would start my morning by rolling my foil bracelets and stacking them up my arm.
 But then I thought: why stop at bangles?
 There were chokers to be made.
 Three, one on top of the other.
 Anklets.
 Rings.
 I felt fabulous.
 Elevated.
 Very fashion.
 Dripping in silvery goodness.
 I was creative, shy and never felt like I really fit in.
 But my foil became my armour, and it was definitely more kitchen couture-vibes than tin hat.

-I haven’t made a foil accessory in a while, though I have always loved its sculptural quality (you can just as easily use it to cover a roast chicken as you can scrunch it and manipulate it until you have a dog figurine.
-Why would you want to make a dog figurine?
-Why not?
+I haven’t made a foil accessory in a while, though I have always loved its sculptural quality (you can just as easily use it to cover a roast chicken as you can scrunch and mould it into a dog figurine.
+Why would you make a dog out of foil?
+Why WOULDN’T YOU?
 I say.
 Scroll to the end for evidence.).

-Anyway, the main reason for this post is this: I was recently reading some of Sarah Jossel’s past beauty columns for The Sunday Times (of London)—the sole reason for my subscription the The Times after discovering Sarah informative beauty content (and delightful personality) on Instagram.
-And Sarah showed me a new use for foil which is a revelation.
+Anyway, the main reason for this post is this: I was recently reading some of Sarah Jossel’s past beauty columns for Sunday Times Style.
+Sarah is a brilliant UK-based beauty editor and someone I admire.
+And she demonstrated a new use for foil which I found to be a revelation.

 Foil.
 Can.
 Take.
 The.
 Frizz.
 Out.
 Of.
 Your.
 Hair.